mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 the last converted position and GTID in the binlogs.
 If you need to reset the conversion process, delete these two files and restart MaxScale.

+# Resetting the Conversion Process

+To reset the binlog conversion process, issue the `purge` module command by executing it via MaxAdmin and stop MaxScale.
+If manually created schema files were used, they need to be recreated once MaxScale is stopped.
+After stopping MaxScale and optionally creating the schema files, the conversion process can be started by starting MaxScale.

 # Example Client

 The avrorouter comes with an example client program, _cdc.py_, written in Python 3.